top of page

 Travel Time: ~2.5 hrs (by train + bus from Montepulciano station)

 If you're a Twilight lover (like me), then you must visit the mountaintop town of Montepulciano during your time in Italy.
-Montepulciano serves as the scene in place of the setting, Volterra, at the end of New Moon, where Bella must save Edward from the Volturi.
+Montepulciano is where the scenes were shot at the end of New Moon (when Bella must save Edward from the Volturi), and served in place of the story's spoken setting of Volterra.

 Tuscan Countryside